agrohova/travel-app/README.md

 This is the final project of the Front End Web Developer Nanodegree program offered by Udacity.
 The goal of this project is to build a web tool that allows users to calculate remaining time until their trip, review weather forecast for their destination and get a destination picture.

-Note: Extend your Project Further - voluntary addition As a voluntary addition, I chose following: Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
+Note: Extend your Project Further - voluntary addition As a voluntary addition, I chose following: Allow the user to remove the trip.

 ## How to Run the App